FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/origin.md

 ORIGIN = &lt;C> ('CFTUTIL','C','DESIGNER','D','COPILOT','O')

 This parameter indicates the origin of an object.
-You can use this to determine if an object was created or modified using <span class="mc-variable Primary.CG or_UM variable">Central Governance</span> (DESIGNER), CFTUTIL, or Copilot.
+You can use this to determine if an object was created or modified using (DESIGNER), CFTUTIL, or Copilot.

 To view the ORIGIN parameter, for example: